 Our school is a beautiful example of Victorian architecture, but can provide challenges for learning and teaching in the 21stCentury.
 We have invested resources to create additional teaching areas to support individual and group learning opportunities.
 The school has a large hall, one general-purpose room and science base.
 We are very fortunate to have a swimming pool situated in the basement.
 A portable unit houses two classrooms to the rear of the building.
 An ‘outdoor classroom / garden’ has been created.
 There are two dining hall and kitchen areas where our pupils are provided with school lunches.
 The dining / small halls are also used for learning and teaching and one is the base for the Sciennes After School Care Scheme (SASCS).
 The small hall was refurbished to create a high quality dance studio / PE area and a new Dining Hall opened in August 2017.
 Our new dining hall contributes to helping us reach target for our pupils to enjoy two hours of physical education.
 We have a stimulating playground to enhance breaktimes as well as outdoor learning experiences for children.

-The Headteacher (HT), Mr Andrew Hunter, is supported by two Depute Headteachers (DHT) – Ms Anstruther P1-3 and Ms Gallagher P5-7.
-Ms Jenni McGrouther and Mr John Armstrong have been appointed Principal Teachers.
+The Interim Headteacher (HT), Ms Sharon McGhee, is supported by threee Depute Headteachers (DHT) – Ms Anstruther Nursery and P1, Mr John Armstrong P2 and P3 and Ms Gallagher P5-7.
+Ms Jenni McGrouther is Principal Teacher.
 There are two part time Additional Support for Learning Teachera (ASL), one part time English as An Additional Language teacher (EAL) and one Bilingual Support Assistant.
 The school also has teachers who provide Science and a number of student Assistants supporting Modern Languages.
-In 2019-2020 we have one PE teacher two days a week, one PE teacher one day a week and a swimming teacher once a week for P3 – P7.
-All classes have benefited from an increase in PE opportunities, including curriculum swimming, tennis, dance and rugby.
-Our Active School Coordinator made a very effective contribution to enhancing experiences during and outwith school.
+In 2023-24 we have one PE teacher two days a week, one PE teacher one day a week and a swimming teacher once a week for P3 – P7.
+Our Active School Coordinator made an effective contribution to enhancing experiences during and outwith school.
 We are fortunate to have good facilities in our local community.

 The school greatly benefits from the support of a part-time Business Manager, Mr Steve Davies, who forms part of the Senior Leadership Team.The school is served effectively by our Administrator(Mrs Brenda Ellis), Clerical Assistants, Pupil Support Assistants and Service Support Officers.
 We are also fortunate to have very good catering and cleaning staff.